The Staff

 Meg Dedolph

-One of the funniest people we know, and an integral part of the Terpsichore's Holiday Planning Committee, Meg Dedolph will be playing guitar and drums for the Cosmic Otters, teaching kids' ritual dance, and co-leading the dance band workshop at camp this year.
-Meg is a dance caller and children’s music teacher in the Chicago area.
+One of the funniest people we know, and an integral part of the Terpsichore's Holiday Planning Committee, Meg Dedolph will be playing for and teaching bal folk dance and teaching one of our young kids' classes (2-6 years old) at camp this year.
+Meg is a dance caller and children’s music teacher in the Chicago area and plays with the Cosmic Otters.